ZeusWPI/zauth/README.md

 5. You can start the server with `cargo run`, it should run on [localhost:8000](http://localhost:8000).

 You can now start developing!
-A good way to start is too look at the routes defined in the [controllers](./src/controllers/).
+A good way to start is to look at the routes defined in the [controllers](./src/controllers/).